Translating…

 On Chain Governance

-• Votes are token weighted and cryptographically verifiable
+• Votes are cryptographically verifiable

-• Approved decisions are automatically executed by QVM
+• Approved decisions are executed automatically by QVM

 Off Chain Governance